RobertAhlin/rps-project2b/README.md

 ### <a id="acknoledgements"></a>Acknowledgements

-- Ideas were taken from the Code Institute's Love Running project.
-- The the Code Institute Student Care for helping me postpone my project deadline, due to a family member passed away just when I was about to start, my project.
-And I had just set my life on hold a couple of days.
-- My mentor, Medale Oluwafemi, for hes great suggestions and quick help.
+- My mentor, Medale Oluwafemi, for great suggestions and help.